DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

 I'd been curious about **generalised additive (mixed) models** for some time, and the opportunity to learn more about them finally presented itself when a new project came my way.
-The aim of this project was to understand the pattern of visitors recorded at two historic sites in Edinburgh: Edinburgh and Craigmillar Castles - both of which are managed by [Historic Environment Scotland](https://www.historicenvironment.scot/).
+The aim of this project was to understand the pattern of visitors recorded at two historic sites in Edinburgh: Edinburgh and Craigmillar Castles - both of which are managed by [Historic Environment Scotland (HES)](https://www.historicenvironment.scot/).

 By _understand_ the pattern of visitors, I really mean _predict_ it on the basis of several 'reasonable' predictor variables (which I will detail a bit later).
 However, it is perhaps worth starting off with a simpler model, that predicts (or in this case, _forecasts_) visitor numbers from... visitor numbers in the past.
 This is similar to classic time series scenarios, where we would _use the data to predict itself_.